Tag: Tim Loughton

 The below Parliamentary question was asked by Tim Loughton on 2016-01-11.

-To ask the Secretary of State for Wales, what contingency arrangements his Department has made for the eventuality of a majority leave vote in the upcoming EU referendum.
+To ask the Minister for the Cabinet Office, what contingency arrangements his Department has made for the eventuality of a majority leave vote in the upcoming EU referendum.

-I refer the hon Gentleman to the answer given by my Rt hon Friend the Prime Minister on 14 January 2016.
+I refer the Hon.
+Member to the answer given by my Rt Hon.
+Friend the Prime Minister on 14 January 2016 to UIN: 21952.